Mike-LDS/Enrolment_Tracking/README.md

-# Summer_Enrolment
+# Enrolment_Tracking
-Code used to report student enrolment for summer programs
+Code used to report student enrolment.

+summer_data_analyzer.py reports on enrolment for summer programs